aakash14goplani/HashnodeBlogs/clih9wrd700020akvhc678vu1.md

 export const handle = SvelteKitAuth(config) satisfies Handle;
 ```

 * `id`, `name`, `clientId`, `clientSecret`, `issuer` and `wellKnown` - these configuration remains the same as they were discussed in the last section, the focus here will be on `type` property.
-The `type` property specifies the type of authentication mechanism, allowed values are: "oidc", "oauth", "credentials" and "email".
+The `type` property specifies the type of authentication mechanism, allowed values are: "*oidc*", "*oauth*", "*credentials*" and "*email*".

 * If your Provider is OpenID Connect (OIDC) compliant, the recommendation is to use the `wellKnown` option instead.
 OIDC usually returns an `id_token` from the `token` endpoint. `SvelteKitAuth` can decode the `id_token` to get the user information, instead of making an additional request to the `userinfo` endpoint.

-* In case your provider is not OIDC complaint, we have the option to customize the configuration by using a combination of the following properties.
+* In case your provider is not OIDC compliant, we have the option to customize the configuration by using a combination of the following properties.
 You can find more information in the [docs](https://next-auth.js.org/configuration/providers/oauth).

     * **authorization**: This is the URL for authentication.
 There are two ways to use this option:

-        1. You can either set `authorization` to be a full URL, like `"`[`https://example.com/oauth/authorization?scope=email`](https://example.com/oauth/authorization?scope=email)`"`.
+        1. You can either set `authorization` to be a full URL, like `"https://example.com/oauth/authorization?scope=email"`.

         2. Use an object with `url` and `params` like so